Prescription Drug AddictionRon Bath2020-03-11T16:30:51-07:00

 Prescription Drug Addiction

 Prescription Addiction | Top 10 Signs You May Have It

-Although the general population of adults takes prescription medications responsibly, in 2017, approximately 18M Americans (more than six out of every one hundred of these people are aged twelve and older) have mis appropriately used such medications a minimum of once in the past year.
+Although the general population of adults take prescription medications responsibly, in 2017, approximately 18M Americans (more than six out of every one hundred of these people are aged twelve and older) have mis appropriately-used such medications a minimum of once in the past year.

 A life with prescription painkiller addiction is full of uncertainty, shame, and conflict, and the cost can be immense.
 The addict is constantly embarrassed about their addiction, they feel shame, and they regret their past decisions and actions.
 Many feel forced to lie and faux symptoms to friends, family, and doctors in order to get their hands on more medication.
 They feel they have disappointed loved ones.
 Some even embrace criminal activity like stealing or fabricating prescriptions or shopping for pills on the black market.

 The uncertainty of whether they will get caught or not is taxing to the person’s psyche and many opiate addicts live in a state of anxiety about not having enough drugs or getting caught in their lies.

 For more information – Call Toll-Free: (855) 99-PARTNER (855-997-2786)

 Get Help Now!

 Please fill out the following form to contact